mayouni/stzlib/libraries/stzlib/doc/narrations/stz-narration-stzstring-emptiness.md

 #--> "text"
 ```

+Softanza enforces this by ensuring replacements involving `""` either return the original string or logically adjust to accommodate the replacement.

 This avoids surprising behaviors like those in **Qt C++**, where replacing `""` inserts the replacement string between every character (`"tXeXtX"`).

+>NOTE: The @@() function (resembling two glasses one puts on to improve sight) returns a readable, string-based representation of the value val, regardless of its type.
 ---

 ## Rule 5: Emptiness Is Irremovable